conan-io/docs/howtos/run_conan_in_docker.rst

 .. warning::

-    The images listed below are intended for generating opensource library packages and we cannot guarantee any kind of stability.
+    The images listed below are intended for generating open-source library packages and we cannot guarantee any kind of stability.
     We strongly recommend using your own generated images for production environments taking these dockerfiles as a reference.

 **GCC** images